humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails11.md

 ## Setup

-For this, we need to follow the [Heroku Quickstart Guide][quickstart].
+For this, we need to follow the [Heroku Quickstart Guide][quickstart]'s instructions to install the Heroku toolbelt and login from the command line.

 ## Prepping Scriba